Trafalgar Group: Performance and accuracy

 Before the 2020 election, FiveThirtyEight gave Trafalgar a grade of C−.

-Afterwards, until March 2023, FiveThirtyEight had Trafalgar at a grade of A-.
+Afterwards, until March 2023, FiveThirtyEight had Trafalgar at a grade of A−.

-As of March 9th 2023, FiveThirtyEight has Trafalgar at a grade of B.
+As of March 9, 2023, FiveThirtyEight has Trafalgar at a grade of B.

+As of September 17, 2024, FiveThirtyEight has Trafalgar at a grade of 0.7/3.

+Split Ticket does not include Trafalgar in its polling averages.

 2016 US presidential election

 During the 2016 United States presidential election, Trafalgar Group was the only polling firm showing Donald Trump winning the state of Michigan, which he ultimately did, and – according to RealClearPolitics – "nearly the only" one correctly predicting Trump's win in Pennsylvania.
 According to the New York Times, Trafalgar correctly predicted the number of electoral votes each candidate would receive, but not which states would provide those votes.

 2018 US midterm elections

 Trafalgar was an outlier in polling in the 2018 Georgia gubernatorial election, with its final poll showing Brian Kemp leading by 12 points, a race he ultimately won by less than two points; every other poll showed a one or two point difference in the race.